mehedi-hasan1102/mehedi-hasan-personal-portfoliyo/data/blogs/the-right-way-to-send-your-resume-via-email.md

 ---

+## Why the Email Body Matters

-We’ve all seen job descriptions that say: “Send your CV/Resume via email.”
+Many job posts simply say **“Send your CV/Resume via email.”**
-And most people?
-They just attach the PDF and hit Send.
+Most candidates attach a PDF and hit **Send**.

-But here’s the catch 👇
-If you don’t write anything in the email body, you’re missing a big opportunity.
+That’s a missed opportunity.

-👉 A short, professional email body shows HR that you’re serious, polished, and respectful of their time.
+A short, professional email body signals that you are:

-So, let’s fix that.

-In this post, I’ll share:
+* Serious about the role
+* Clear in communication
+* Respectful of the recruiter’s time

+This small step can set you apart.

+---

+## What You’ll Learn

-(1) The right way to send your CV.
+* The correct way to send your CV via email
-(2) A simple email template you can use right away.
+* A clean, professional email template
-(3) A few must-follow tips to make a great impression.
+* Practical tips to avoid common mistakes

+---

-📩 Professional Email Template
+## 📩 Professional Email Template

-Here’s a clean and effective format you can copy-paste (and personalize to your style):
+Use the following format.
+Copy, paste, and personalize it as needed.

 ```
 To: [Company Email Address]